makeevrserg/gradle-plugin/README.md

 ![version](https://img.shields.io/maven-central/v/ru.astrainteractive.gradleplugin/convention?style=flat-square)

-## For wiki, please, navigation into github-pages

-# Gradle Plugin Suite
+## 🌟 Gradle Plugin Suite

-This repository contains a collection of useful Gradle plugins
+A collection of useful, modular Gradle plugins — designed to keep your builds clean, focused, and flexible.

 ---

+📘 For wiki: please navigate to GitHub Pages

+---

-## What Is This Project
+## 🔍 What Is This Project?

 This **Gradle Plugin suite** is a modular build-logic plugins library for Kotlin projects.
 Instead of having one monolithic plugin, it's split into sub-plugins to provide focused functionality:

-- `convention` - basic utilities for any gradle-related project
+- ⚙️ `convention` - basic utilities for any gradle-related project
-- `android` - plugins and tasks for Android projects
+- 📱 `android` - plugins and tasks for Android projects
-- `minecraft` - plugins and tasks related for Minecraft development
+- ⛏️ `minecraft` - plugins and tasks related for Minecraft development

 This modular structure allows you to pick and use only the parts of the plugin you need, keeping your builds clean and focused.

 ---

-## How to Use
+## 🚀 How to Use

-### Define required plugins
+### 1️⃣ Define the required plugins

 In your `libs.version.toml`